Qiskit/qiskit-aer/CONTRIBUTING.md

     qiskit-aer/out$ cmake -DCMAKE_CXX_COMPILER=g++-9 -DAER_BLAS_LIB_PATH=/path/to/my/blas ..

-### macOS

-There are various methods depending on the compiler we want to use.
-If we want to use the *Clang* compiler, we need to install an extra library for supporting *OpenMP*: *libomp*.
-The *CMake* build system will warn you otherwise.
-To install it manually, in a terminal window, run:

-    $ brew install libomp

-You further need to have *Xcode Command Line Tools* installed on macOS:

-    $ xcode-select --install

 There are two ways of building `Aer` simulators, depending on your goal:

 1. Build a python extension that works with Terra;